Grigorije Durić: Career

 Durić was ordained a monk on 23 June 1992 in the Ostrog Monastery, from where he went with Bishop Atanasije to the renovated Tvrdoš Monastery near Trebinje.
 He was ordained a hierodeacon on 17 July 1992 and a hieromonk on 19 August 1992.
 He became the abbot of Tvrdoš on 12 May 1996 and the archimandrite on 19 August 1997.
 He graduated from the Faculty of Theology in 1994, and from 1995 to 1997 he was in postgraduate studies in Athens.

-At the regular session of the Bishops' Council of the Serbian Orthodox Church on 13–15 May 1999, Durić was elected vicar bishop of Hum in the Eparchy of Zahumlje and Herzegovina.
+At the regular session of the Council of Bishops of the Serbian Orthodox Church on 13–15 May 1999, Durić was elected vicar bishop of Hum in the Eparchy of Zachlumia, Herzegovina, and the Littoral.
 At the extraordinary session on 13–18 September 1999, after the withdrawal of Bishop Atanasije, Grigorije was elected to the acting diocesan bishop.
 He was enthroned as the bishop of Zahumlje and Herzegovina by the Metropolitan of Montenegro and the Littoral, Amfilohije on 3 October 1999, with the blessing of Patriarch Pavle.

-Bishop Grigorije administered the Metropolitanate of Dabar-Bosna from 2015 until 2017, and on several occasions he was a member of the Holy Synod of Bishops.
-At the regular session of the Holy Synod in May 2018, he was elected bishop of the Diocese of Frankfurt and all of Germany (today the Diocese of Düsseldorf and all of Germany).
-He was enthroned on 16 September 2018 at the Church of St. Sava in Düsseldorf.
+Bishop Grigorije administered the Metropolitanate of Dabar and Bosnia from 2015 until 2017, and on several occasions he was a member of the Holy Synod of Bishops.
+At the regular session of the Holy Synod in May 2018, he was elected bishop of the Eparchy of Düsseldorf and Germany (today the Eparchy of Düsseldorf and Germany).
+He was enthroned on 16 September 2018 at the Saint Sava Cathedral in Düsseldorf.
 Since his arrival to Germany, the Serbian Orthodox Church has increasingly started doing services in German.

-On 29 October 2014, Durić received his doctorate in theology from the Orthodox Theological Faculty in Belgrade.
-In January 2017, he was appointed a member of the Senate of Republika Srpska for a seven-year term.
+In 2014, Durić received his doctorate in theology from the Orthodox Theological Faculty in Belgrade.
+In 2017, he was appointed a member of the Senate of Republika Srpska for a seven-year term.
 He wrote the book Across the Threshold, for which he received the Kočić Pen Award in December 2017, as well as the Kočić Book Award.